forsyde/IDeSyDe/docs/usage/index.md

 In the following examples, we give the Windows and Linux commands side-by-side.

+> Kindly keep in mind that some of these demonstrators are actually hard problems to be proved optimally, so the `--x-max-solutions` can be handy to limit the amount of time spent looking for better solutions.
+> For this same reason, the parameter `-x-total-time-out` can also put a **firm** limit on the total time elapsed by the explorer.
+> The total time-out can overshoot a bit due to how the limit is realized by the [Choco Solver](https://choco-solver.org/docs/solving/limits/), but it won't be an overshoot of hours.
+The maximum observed so far was in the range of seconds.
+> You can find other upper limits on the exploration procedure by calling IDeSyDe with `-h` or `--help`.

 ### 1) Avionics

 You can run the Flight Function Information through,